 Topping off the oil is no substitute for an oil change.
 Stick to the recommended schedule for having your oil changed and make an appointment when you cover the suggested number of miles so you can keep the oil in your vehicle in great shape.

 An oil change typically takes between 30 and 90 minutes.
 This is a simple, routine task that our experienced mechanics can perform quickly.
 You can cut down on the wait time for an oil change by scheduling an appointment ahead of time.
 Contact us to find out about appointment availability and the current wait time for oil changes.

 While some drivers elect to change the oil in their vehicles themselves, it's typically best to take your vehicle to an experienced mechanic for all maintenance tasks.
 You can request a thorough inspection while you're having your oil changed and use this opportunity to identify and address any additional work that the vehicle may need.
 We're conveniently located in Jersey City, New Jersey, and service vehicles throughout the tri-state area.

 If it's time for an oil change, our professionals can help.
 We'll discuss your vehicle's specific needs with you and recommend the proper frequency for oil changes as well as the most efficient oil choice for the vehicle, the season, and your individual driving habits.
 If you're in the market for a vehicle, we can help meet your needs there as well.
-Come to New Jersey State Auto Used Cars for fast and easy vehicle financing and a wide selection of used cars.
+Come to NJ State Auto Used Cars for fast and easy vehicle financing and a wide selection of used cars.